 Water is the most essential nutrient we can put into our bodies.
 Americans consume 8.6 billion gallons of bottled water each year.
 They spend over 11 billion dollars a year on bottled water.
 1500 water bottles are being consumed every second in the U.S. Water is the wisest choice of beverage.
-For this reason, shouldn’t you be including bottled water in your vending machines?
+For this reason, shouldn’t you be including bottled water in your new and used vending machines?

 To begin with, 75% of Americans are chronically dehydrated.
 An average person loses around 90 ounces of water every day.
 Dehydration can cause foggy memory, fatigue, irritability, headaches, and a dip in metabolism.
 Everything in the body functions better when it is hydrated.
 Accordingly, the average woman needs 9 cups of water a day and the average man needs 13 cups of water each day.
 Everyone needs water.
 Thus, why not keep your vending machines stocked with water?
 Nestle Waters put out an informative brochure entitled, “Healthy Hydration”.
 In that brochure, they stated that “water is on track to becoming the #1 selling packaged beverage in America.”
 Likewise, you could definitely cash in on some of those sales whether you provide combo vending machines or soda vending machines.